Stress Can Increase Your Risk for Heart Disease

 Those who answered yes had more than twice the risk for coronary artery disease.

 Other studies suggest that long-term anxiety can increase the risk for sudden cardiac

 death.
 To reduce your anxiety level, try activities that reduce stress like yoga,

 walking meditation, traditional meditation, guided imagery, or other methods.
 Look

 for classes in your area.
 Talk with your provider if you have feelings of depression

 or anxiety and ask about medicines that can help.

 Studies show having a demanding job that offers you few opportunities to make decisions

-Stress at work becomes even more of a problem when you don't have a strong support
+becomes even more of a problem when you don't have a strong support system or you

 If you can't find a different position within your company, do what you can to gain